unionai/unionai-docs/source/development-cycle/managing-secrets.md

 # Managing secrets

-We frequently use secrets for interacting with external services through API keys.
+You can use secrets to interact with external services through API keys.

-In this example, we learn how to manage secrets on Union.
+## Creating secrets

-Create a secret with the CLI:
+To create a secret, use the `unionai create secret` command:

 ```{code-block} shell
 unionai create secret my_secret